aspose-cells/Aspose.Cells-API-References/english/go-cpp/Chart/GetFilteredNSeries/_index.md

 ## GetFilteredNSeries function

-Gets a <see cref="SeriesCollection"/> collection representing the data series that are filtered in the chart.
+Gets a SeriesCollection collection representing the data series that are filtered in the chart.

 ```go